 Did you know that until 1988 in some states women needed a male relative to cosign business loans?

-In the past 30 years the number of woman-owned businesses in the United States has soared to nearly 10 million.
-In fact, according to the 2017 State of Woman-Owned Businesses Reportopens a new window, women are starting businesses at a rate five times the national average.
-Notably, women of color comprise nearly 80% of that surge, making them the fastest growing group of entrepreneurs.
+In the past 30 years the number of woman-owned businesses in the United States has soared to nearly 13 million.
+In fact, according to the 2019 State of Woman-Owned Businesses Report, opens a new window, women are starting businesses at a rate double the national average, with women of color comprising the majority, making them the fastest growing group of entrepreneurs.
 However, with lingering disparities in revenue, there is still work to be done to empower these emerging entrepreneurs.

 Get involved and check out these awesome local organizations supporting women in small business.

 - Colorado Women's Chamber of Commerce, opens a new window - Provides opportunities and visibility for women in business through relationship development, education, mentorship, partnership and alliances.

 - Women Who Startup, opens a new window - Provides a network, a platform, multiple sources of collaboration and rapid-learning to female entrepreneurs.

 - Mi Casa Women's Business Center, opens a new window - Offers entrepreneurial training, individual business counseling, technology training and networking opportunities.